rahil627/fighting-game-anarchy/README.md

-*currently, the site is generated using the contents from [my repo for willowolf](https://github.com/Rahil627/willowolf).
-In the future, i'll move the contents back here, and generate the site using this repo.*

-cut:
-some traits: competitive, intuitive, *chill*, *siiiiick*, dope, *cognizant*.

-# temp web-site
 # the way of fighting games: a fighting game anarchy: a willowolf
 is a digital anarchist diy community interested in the research and development of fighting games